JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 `nequip-train` on a 9,000-frame SPICE subset (Solvated Amino Acids + Dipeptides, water+peptide chemistry), then driven on 6mrr water through `nequip`'s ASE calculator.
 Two findings:

-- **The full 6mrr does not fit `nequip-allegro` on a 16 GB GPU** — its strided tensor-product contraction allocates **21.5 GiB** for the 15,954-atom graph (all edges at once), so the trained model runs only on a carved water sub-box.
-Molly's native forces, which stream edges, run the full system in the same memory — the scaling advantage above, made concrete.
+- **The larger trained model does not fit `nequip-allegro` on a 16 GB GPU.** The comparable-size model above fits (165 ms), but this trained model has more tensor features, and its strided tensor-product contraction then allocates **21.5 GiB** for the 15,954-atom graph (all edges at once) → OOM, so it runs only on a carved water sub-box.
+Molly's native forces, which stream edges, run the full system in far less memory — the same architecture at a size nequip cannot hold.
 - **The small, briefly-trained model is not MD-stable yet.** On an equilibrated water sub-box its NVT dynamics heat up and run away within tens of steps (the potential energy falls as kinetic energy climbs — the model relaxes toward its own, still-inaccurate energy minimum faster than the